 How to convert passion into profit – As told by Dude’s Doughnuts

 Street food markets and vendors are popping up all over the place, and London is no exception.
 In fact, last year, the UK’s Office for National Statistics estimated London to have over 5,485 mobile food stands and takeaways employing a total of 38,835 people.
-Is it safe to assume that the widespread use of contactless card reader’s played a part in this?
+Can we assume that the growing popularity of contactless card readers played a part in this?
 Probably.

-The combination of the industry booming, and people’s standards getting that little bit higher as a result of it, means we’re getting treated to some pretty good food – and we’re not complaining.
-In comes Dude’s Doughnuts.
-The independently run business takes a handcrafted approach with a focus on keeping their produce fresh.
+The combination of a booming industry and people raising their standards means we’re getting treated to some pretty good food – and we’re not complaining.
+A great example of this is Dude’s Doughnuts.
+The independently run business takes pride in handcrafting their food, with a focus on keeping their produce fresh.
 The result?
-Some seriously delicious doughnuts hitting our taste buds with flavours from our childhood.
+Some seriously delicious doughnuts hitting our taste buds with flavours fresh from childhood.

 Find your niche

-It goes without saying, that the key to being successful in your field, both in profit and happiness, is making sure you enter an industry you're passionate about.
-Then go one step further...find your niche.
-Specialising in something not only helps you find your ideal market, but it also allows you to become an expert within it.
+It goes without saying that the key to being successful in your field, both financially and personally, is doing work you're passionate about.
+Then go one step further... find your niche.
+Specialising in something not only helps you find your ideal market, but allows you to be an expert in your field.
 Cutting down doesn’t have to be limiting.

-Calum entered the street food and baking industry 6 years ago and somewhere along the way, he found something he really enjoyed making; doughnuts.
-From that point onward, he knew that eventually, he would be opening up a company that’s prime focus was making the much-loved treats.
+Calum entered the street food and baking industry 6 years ago and somewhere along the way, he found something he really enjoyed making; doughnuts. since then, he knew that he would eventually start a company focused specifically on the much-loved treats.
 “It was just kind of a natural progression of where I was at that time.”

-Idea in hand, all that was left was to name his new project.
-“Dude’s actually comes from my great, great grandfather who owned a woodyard in the South of England and he was kind of like the go-to man to sort out all the problems...we were coming up with names, and we spitballed a few names with the family, and it was actually my Mother that came up with the name.”
+Idea in hand, all he needed was a name.
+“Dude’s actually comes from my great, great grandfather who owned a woodyard in the South of England and he was kind of like the go-to man to sort out all the problems... we were coming up with names, and we spitballed a few names with the family, and it was actually my mother that came up with the name.”

 Identify your hurdles

-When you’re first starting out there’s going to be things that don’t work as perfectly as you intended them to.
+When you’re first starting out, there will be things that don't work how you intended.
 That’s ok.
 Calum overcame his hurdle by hunting down a credit card reader that caters to small businesses.